Mountchicken/Two-Stream-RNN-Pytorch/README.md

 ****
 ## Why implement a 2017 CVPR paper in 2021 which I am not even interested in :(
 This repository is one of my final examination, '*Deep Learning and Computer Vision*' 😅.
 I tried to find some implementation of this paper on github before, but all i got is 404 error.😅 So me and my teammates decided to do it ourselves.
-The DeadLine is at July 1th, and before that i will realesd all the codes (which haven't been done yet, sry)
+The DeadLine is at July 1th, and before that i will realesd all the codes (which haven't been done yet, sry) And if you find my work helpful, how about a star⭐！ 😋😋

 ****
 ## Realesed Part